mskcc/tempo/docs/variant-annotation-and-filtering.md

 The functional effect of variants is predicted using [VEP](https://www.ensembl.org/vep) using [vcf2maf](https://github.com/mskcc/vcf2maf), which also converts from VCF into a tab-delimited MAF file.
 See notes on use of [preferred transcript isoforms](reference-resources.md#preferred-transcript-isoforms) and [VEP annotation outputs](https://useast.ensembl.org/info/docs/tools/vep/vep_formats.html#output).

-The following columns are added to the final MAF file, in addition to :
+The following columns are added to the final MAF file, in addition to those added during the VEP annotation:
 - `Strelka2FILTER`: Indicates that Strelka2 detected the variant but did not classify it as a somatic variant.
 - `gnomAD_FILTER`: Indicates that the variant was detected in the gnomAD workflow, but ultimately _not_ classified as a _germline_ variant.
 Note that this is not used in current filtering schema.
 - `RepeatMasker` and `EncodeDacMapability`: The variant locus is in a repeat, low-mapability, or hard-to-sequence region.
 More details in the [reference file description](reference-resources.md#repeatmasker-and-mappability-blacklist).